rstudio/tfestimators/inst/docs/architecture_notes.md

 ```

-Users are encounraged to follow the above skeleton but it's not designed to work with any type of models.
-For example, if a user want to construct some completed input, such as a batched sequence input similar to a sine curve for feeding RNNs, he can define something similar to the following using mostly low-level TensorFlow APIs:
+Users are encounraged to follow the above skeleton but it may not be suitable for all types of models.
+For example, if a user want to construct some complicated input, such as a batched sequence input similar to a sine curve for feeding RNNs, he can define something similar to the following using mostly low-level TensorFlow APIs:

 ``` r
 get_batched_sin_input_fn <- function(batch_size, sequence_length, increment, seed = NULL) {